Edit

 Screenshot showing the name of creating a new pipeline.

-Copy data using data pipeline
+Copy data using pipeline

-In this session, you start to build your data pipeline by following below steps about copying data from on-premises Oracle database to Lakehouse.
+In this session, you start to build your pipeline by following below steps about copying data from on-premises Oracle database to Lakehouse.

 Add a copy activity